adamszustak/django-serious-shop/README.md

 - [X] add products to the basket
 - [ ] create an order summary
 - [ ] handle payments
-- [ ] add user support
+- [X] add user support
 - [ ] support for multiple addresses
 - [ ] add localization and internationalization support
+- [ ] panel for managing refunds and promo codes
 - [ ] and many others

 ## Small Piece of Work